swiftech/SWState/README.md

 > If states change with payload, call `postWithPayload` methods with payload, like `postWithPayload(id, payload)`.

-If no ID be used to identify object, just call methods without ID:
+If no ID is used to identify object, just call methods without ID:

 ```java
 stateMachine.start();